Tampa I.C.E. Attorney

 If I.C.E decides to detain your employee for a past conviction or a violation of their visa status, they will likely be sent to one of five detention centers in the state of Florida.
 These include the Krome Service Processing Center, the Broward Transitional Center, or the Glades County Jail in South Florida.
 They may also be sent to the Baker or Wakulla County Jails in North Florida.
 It’s critical to have an I.C.E. lawyer present to potentially negotiate their release.

 How the Tampa I.C.E.
-Lawyers at Trent Cotney, P.A.
+Lawyers at Cotney Construction Law.
 Can Help

 Facing I.C.E. detention can be scary for your employee, especially if it’s for a visa violation that they may not be aware of.
 Our Tampa I.C.E. lawyers are adept at working with the enforcement organization and can protect your employee’s rights in a number of ways.
 We can determine why I.C.E. is detaining them.
 Also, if they are already in jail, we can find out if there’s currently an I.C.E. hold.
 If I.C.E. decides to go forward with removal proceedings, we can represent your employee and protect their rights.